-Unless you want an eye injury, wearing a racquetball goggles is a must.
+Unless you want an eye injury, wearing racquetball goggles is a must.
 This affordable eyewear is a great investment whether you play regularly or occasionally.
 A little scratch on your face is a much better alternative than a ball stuck in your eye socket.
 Things can get a little wild on the court and safety should be the number one priority.

-Fortunately, they are lots of options when choosing a goggles.
+Fortunately, they are lots of options when choosing a goggle.
 Modern goggles have newer technologies and protective glasses to provide adequate protection against a direct hit of a racquetball compared to goggles created a decade ago.